SPARK Pre-teen Mentoring Curriculum

 How does SPARK Pre-teen Mentoring Curriculum support SEL implementation across multiple settings?

-“Throughout the SPARK Pre-Teen Mentoring Curriculum, students reflect on the workings of their minds, resilience, and how they can better relate to others, while also learning skills for decision making, problem solving, and communication.
+“Throughout the SPARK Pre-teen Mentoring Curriculum, students reflect on the workings of their minds, resilience, and how they can better relate to others, while also learning skills for decision making, problem solving, and communication.
 SPARK provides student-, class-, and group-level instruction, virtual and live programs for staff, and activities/resources for families and communities. ”

 Back to top